pira12/WhisperPair-PoC/README.md

 ![Python](https://img.shields.io/badge/Python-3.10%2B-blue)
 ![Status](https://img.shields.io/badge/Status-PoC-orange)

 **WhisperPair** is a Proof-of-Concept for **CVE-2025-36911**, a vulnerability in the **Google Fast Pair Service (GFPS)**.
-It includes a CLI exploit tool and a real-time web dashboard for scanning, testing, and exploiting vulnerable Bluetooth devices.
+It includes a CLI exploit tool, a real-time web dashboard, and an Android companion app for scanning, testing, and exploiting vulnerable Bluetooth devices.

 **Key Insight:** Vulnerable devices accept RAW unencrypted Key-Based Pairing requests even when NOT in pairing mode - no Anti-Spoofing Public Key required.